lata-11/GHCI_HACKATHON/README.md

 ## Features

-- **Generative AI:** Utilizes the Stable Diffusion model to generate images based on user-defined parameters.
+- **Generative AI:** Uses the Stable Diffusion model enhanced with Dreambooth to generate high-quality, customized images based on user-defined parameters.
-- **Customizable Inputs:** Users can specify region, language, issue, additional details, and slogans for personalized poster generation.
+- **Customizable Inputs:** Allows users to specify region, language, environmental issue, additional details, and slogans to personalize poster designs.
-- **Dynamic Text Overlay:** Adds slogans with color-coded text based on relevant keywords.
+- **Dynamic Text Overlay:** Adds impactful, color-coded slogans based on relevant keywords, enhancing the visual message.
-- **User-Friendly Interface:** Built with Gradio for an intuitive user experience.
+- **User-Friendly Interface:** Built with Gradio to offer an intuitive and accessible experience for all users.

 ## Running the Notebook